katetrahan/Explore/Phase1.md

 ## AWS Jeff Barr

 _As I continued down the rabbit hole of my searches I found some information on AWS and their marketing team.
 At Epicodus I have been able to learn more about AWS through guest speakers.
 I stumbled upon Jeff Barr's twitter and found that he is the Chief Evangelist for AWS.
 His job description reads "Jeff gets to tell the AWS story to audiences all over the world.
-Jeff talks, blogs, records videos, and spreads the word via social media"._
+Jeff talks, blogs, records videos, and spreads the word via social media".Below I have added Jeff Barr's twitter account._

 _[Jeff Barr Twitter](https://twitter.com/jeffbarr)_